Chevrolet Corvair: End of production

 While the 1965 Corvair was received as a well-engineered high-performance driver's car, that accomplishment was overshadowed by the phenomenal market success of the Ford Mustang.
-GM saw advantages to the route adopted by Ford with the Mustang, a four-seat semi-coupe body on a standard compact (Falcon) chassis with a small-block V8 motor and four-on-the-floor offered as power options.
+GM saw the advantages to the route adopted by Ford with the Mustang, a four-seat semi-coupe body on a standard compact (Falcon) chassis with a small-block V8 motor and four-on-the-floor offered as power options.
 The Corvair was not cheap to produce; developing and marketing a Mustang-style model based on the Nova platform had cost advantages.
 Unlike the Corvair, a derivative model could evolve within GM's standard lines of manufacturing technology.
-The 1965 publication of Unsafe at Any Speed sullied the reputation of the Corvair line, although the issues had nothing to do with the current model.
-Under competition from the Mustang and the publicity hit of Unsafe, Corvair sales plummeted by over half in 1966.
-GM saw the advantages of developing the Camaro, not the Corvair.
+The 1965 publication of Unsafe at Any Speed sullied the reputation of the Corvair, although the issues had nothing to do with the existing model.
+Under competition from the Mustang and the publicity hit from Unsafe, Corvair sales plummeted over half in 1966.
+GM saw the advantages of developing the Camaro, instead of the Corvair.

-According to GM historian Dave Newell, Chevrolet had planned on ending Corvair production after the 1966 model year.
+Chevrolet had planned on ending Corvair production after the 1966 model year.
 Development and engineering changes were halted in 1966 on the year-old, redesigned second-generation cars with mainly federally mandated emissions and safety changes made thereafter.
 An increasing lack of interest from the company, especially from Chevrolet's general manager John DeLorean, and a complete absence of Corvair advertising after 1967 reflected the company's priorities, including promotion of three redesigned models for 1968 – the Corvette, Chevelle, and Chevy II Nova.
 The Corvair was referred to as "the phantom" by Car Life magazine in their 1968 Monza road test, and by 1969 Chevrolet's Corvair four-page brochure was "by request only".
 During its final year of production, 6,000 cars were produced.

 Chevrolet had proposed a third generation (1970 onward) Corvair, essentially a re-skin of the 1965–1969 model resembling the 1973 GM A Body intermediates, particularly the 1973 Pontiac Grand Am, retaining Corvair proportions.
-Having passed the point of full-scale clay models, Chevrolet stopped developing the model in early 1968.
+Having passed the point of full-scale clay models, Chevrolet halted development in early 1968.
 Unlike the Turbo Hydramatic 400, the Turbo Hydramatic 350 transmission, introduced in the 1968 Camaro and later adopted by most Chevrolet models had been configured for use in the third generation Corvair.